NuclearTalent/MachineLearningECT/README.md

 We are targeting an audience of graduate students (both Master of Science and PhD) as well as post-doctoral researchers in nuclear experiment and theory.

 The teaching teams consists of both theorists and experimentalists.
-We believe such a mix is important as it gives the students a better understanding on how data are obtained, and what are the limitations and possibilities in understanding and interpreting the experimental information.
+We believe such a mix is important as it gives the participants a better understanding on how data are obtained, and what are the limitations and possibilities in understanding and interpreting the experimental information.

 ## Introduction to the Talent Courses
 A recently established initiative, Training in Advanced Low Energy Nuclear Theory, aims at providing an advanced and comprehensive training to graduate students and young researchers in low-energy nuclear theory.
 The initiative is a multinational network between several European and Northern American institutions and aims at developing a broad curriculum that will provide the platform for a cutting-edge theory for understanding nuclei and nuclear reactions.
 These objectives will be met by offering series of lectures, commissioned from experienced teachers in nuclear theory.
 The educational material generated under this program will be collected in the form of WEB-based courses, textbooks, and a variety of modern educational resources.
 No such all-encompassing material is available at present; its development will allow dispersed university groups to profit from the best expertise available.